Christine Jones

 ABOUT ME

-I am a bioarchaeologist and Assistant Professor of Anthropology at Texas A&M University—Central Texas.
+I am a bioarchaeologist and Associate Professor of Anthropology at Texas A&M University—Central Texas.
 My research explores health, disease, and dietary patterns of prehistoric hunter-gatherers in the Lower Pecos and Coastal regions of Texas.
-My research interests include paleopathology, human osteology, paleonutrition, and hunter-gatherer archaeology and prehistory.
-I currently teach anthropology, criminal justice, and sociology courses, including Bioarchaeology, Biological Anthropology, Archaeology, Forensic Anthropology, and Race and Ethnic Relations.
-This is my professional website, but I also keep a personal blog updated with news and photos of my teaching and research endeavours.
+My research interests include paleopathology, human osteology, paleonutrition, and forensic anthropology.
+I currently teach anthropology courses including Bioarchaeology, Biological Anthropology, Archaeology, Forensic Anthropology, and Human Osteology.
+This is my professional website.

 VITAE